thedruz/WPN-XM/CONTRIBUTING.md

   - `git push origin my-new-feature`
 * Send us a Pull Request (PR)

+#### Pull Requests

+* Document any change in behaviour - make sure the official documentation is kept up to date, when introducing changes. update the CHANGELOG.
+* Create feature branches - don't create PRs from your master branch.
+Except, when contributing really small fixes or direct edits via the Github UI, e.g. for typos!
+* One pull request per feature - just send multiple PRs, if you want to work on a lot of features
+* Keep coherent history - ensure each individual commit in your pull request is meaningful.
+If possible, squash multiple commits before submitting.

 ### Contributing policy

 To ensure a consistent code base, you should make sure the code follows some basic Coding Standards.